 About ~2km before the summit, the ridge becomes more like a plateau, and it was here that we were treated to awesome views of Grizzly Lake, Ruby Lake, Lys Lake, and North Scarpe Lake.
 We could even see South Scarpe Lake which is nestled beneath the summit of nearby Jutland Mountain.

 A graph of our entire traverse of Lys Ridge.
 West Castle is identified as the 1st of twin points at about the 5km mark.
-Lys Peak is the highest point on the graph at the 11km mark.
+The summit of Lys Ridge is the highest point on the graph at the 11km mark.
 Our distance travelled for the entire trip was 28km with a total time of 12 hours and 26 minutes.
 Total ascent elevation came in at 1764m.

 Edit 24 October 2016: Vern Dewit from explor8ion.com recently completed this trip using our route and came back with different GPS readings.
 His total trip length was 24km with total elevation gains of 1500M.
 He also completed the trip in 11 hours.
 When we made the trip, all 3 of us had wildly different GPS readings throughout the day and the only measure of agreement between the 3 devices occurred on the summit of Lys Peak.
 So it is entirely possible that my GPS was playing games so please go and read Vern’s report.

 The view south along the ridge from “West Castle 2”.
-Lys Peak is in the distance to the left of centre.
+The summit of Lys Ridge is in the distance to the left of centre.

 Jollin and Andrew discuss potential routes up what looked to be a fairly tricky set of cliff bands.